osrf/ros2_serial_example/README.md

 The YAML configuration file for the `ros2_to_serial_bridge` has a number of parameters that control how the bridge works:

+* backend_comms - The type of comms layer to use for the "backend" communication (that is, the communication that is not ROS 2, which is considered frontend).
+This is either 'uart' to use serial, or 'udp' to use a UDP socket.

 * device - The /dev serial device to use to connect to the serial port.
 This will be something like `/dev/ttyACM0` for USB-to-serial ports, or `/dev/pts/6` for "emulated" serial ports.
+This is only used when backend_comms is 'uart'.

 * baudrate - The baudrate to configure on the above device.
 To skip baudrate configuration, set this to 0.
+This is only used when backend_comms is 'uart'.

+* udp_recv_port - The UDP port to use for receiving data.
+This number must be between 1 and 65535 (inclusive).
+This is only used when backend_comms is 'udp'.

+* udp_send_port - The UDP prot to use for sending data.
+This number must be between 1 and 65535 (inclusive).
+This is only used when backend_comms is 'udp'.

 * read_poll_ms - How many milliseconds to wait for new data to come in from the serial port.
 Larger numbers can use slightly less CPU time, but affect the responsiveness of the program.
 A value of 100 milliseconds is a good compromise between CPU time and responsiveness.